brechmos-stsci/jwst_lib.models/doc/source/devel/models.rst

 The purpose of the data model is to abstract away the peculiarities of the underlying file format.
-The same data model may be used for data created from scratch in memory, or loaded from FITS files or some future FITS-replacement format.
+The same data model may be used for data created from scratch in memory, or loaded from FITS or ASDF files or some future file format.

 About models
 ============